-During the periods of time in which Dr. Henry is examining the tissue, the patient will be able to wait in our comfortable, private waiting area for surgery patients.
+During the periods of time in which Dr. Henry and Dr. Blackmon are examining the tissue, the patient will be able to wait in our comfortable, private waiting area for surgery patients.
 This process is repeated until there is no cancerous tissue left on the affected area.
 The entire process can take anywhere from two to four hours.
 By treating the tumor this way, the microscopic roots are made visible and can be removed in a conservative manner, preserving as much normal tissue as possible.

 Patient Pre-operative Reminders for Mohs Surgery